buesche87/nanohome/Readme.md

 ## Start

-Example for starting the docker
+Example for starting the nanohome container and assign it to the custom network nanohome

 ```
 docker run \